konflux-ci/quality-dashboard/README.md

 The database will retain last 10 days of CI job executions.

-##### About entgo framewrok
+##### About entgo framework
 Ent is an Object Relational Mapping (ORM) framework for modeling any database schema as Go objects.
 The only thing you need to do is to define a schema and Ent will handle the rest.
 Your schema will be validated first, then Ent will generate a well-typed and idiomatic API.
 The generated API is used to manage the data and will contain:
 * Client objects used to interact with the database
 * CRUD builders for each schema type
 * Entity object (Go struct) for each the schema type

-You can use such generated code to build your endopints and manipulate the database in an easy and programmatic way.
+You can use such generated code to build your endpoints and manipulate the database in an easy and programmatic way.

 The schema for Quality Dashboard data types is located [here](https://github.com/redhat-appstudio/quality-dashboard/tree/main/backend/pkg/storage/ent/schema).
 You can refer to entgo [documentation](https://entgo.io/docs/schema-def) for syntax details.

 After adding new data types to the schema (or editing the existing ones), you have to execute the following command in `backend/pkg/storage/ent` to re-build the model:

 ```
-go run -mod=mod entgo.io/ent/cmd/ent generate ./schema --target ./db
+go run -mod=mod entgo.io/ent/cmd/ent generate ./schema --target ./db --feature sql/upsert
 ```

 The generated code will be saved into the `backend/pkg/storage/ent/db` folder.